 Women who “desire to have their significant other plan a vacation,” according to Hilton hotels.
-Before you consider the sexism of this poll result, also let this sink in: “77 percent of women felt men are more likely to make a travel blunder while planning.”
+Before you consider the sexism of these travel statistics, also let this sink in: “77 percent of women felt men are more likely to make a travel blunder while planning.”

 Millennials who are “nervous about flying,” according to the AARP.
-Interstingly, older generations are less nervous: Only 31 percent of Gen Xers and 23 of boomers.
+Older generations are less nervous.
+Only 31 percent of Gen Xers and 23 of boomers are worried.
 Maybe because they have more experience flying, or maybe because they’re closer to dying anyway.

 Airline passengers who say their “biggest fear” is sitting next to someone with “unpleasant body odor,” according to Airfarewatchdog.
 That’s nearly a tie with “overweight” at 18.4 percent.
 So most fliers prefer more space to fresher air.